 Abuse is not just physical.
 It really isn't.
 The scars that can be left by non-physical abuse can run much deeper, for much longer.
 Your situation is not meaningless.
 You can put an end to it, and you can find life and love again.

 Please share this with your friends, your family, and especially with anyone that you feel may need to hear these words.
 If you do fear someone you know is in an abusive situation, be there for them.
 Give them the opportunity, the space, and the safety to speak to you.
 There is help out there, ready and waiting to give life back to you.

-And please feel free to be a part of the Onwards & Upwards campaign.
+And please feel free to check out The Life Squared Project, and get in touch.
 I am open and willing to speak to anyone who needs a listening ear, or support from someone who has experienced it before.
-Go to the Onwards & Upwards site: www.onwardsandupwards.com.au and get in touch with me there.
+Go to The Life Squared Project site: www.thelifesquaredproject.com and get in touch with me there.

 If you are affected by violence in any way, or feel maybe you are, please feel free and able to get in contact with any of the below services:

 IN AN EMERGENCY, call the Police and/or Ambulance

 1800 RESPECT (1800 737 732): 24-hour national abuse hotline